Jorge-Chinchilla/flask-kuber-devops/README.md

 ## Guide

 ### Step 1:
 Creating the GitHub repository with the development, staging and default main branches.
-To ensure good practices when merging our features into the different stages, we create a ruleset that apply to these branches, and requires Pull Requests before merging.
+To Prevent untested code to make its way into production, we'll require Pull requests via a repository Ruleset.

 1. Create your GitHub repository
 2. Create the `main`, `staging` and `development` branches.